Shortcut3605/AresCompiler/README.md

 ```rust
 let int8 x = 10;
 ```
-implies that x will be only 8 bytes long.
-Attempting to store a number that requires more
+implies that **x will be only 8 bytes long**.
+Attempting to store a number that requires **more than 8 bytes** will **result in an error**.
+### Floating point
+**floating point number rules are the exact same as integer rules**, except floating points store a decimal along with a number.
+Note, **attempting to IMPLICITLY create a float that can be evaluated to an int will not result in an implicit float, but an int.
+For example (5.3 + 6.7) = integer 12, not float 12.
+0.000 also equals integer 0, not floating point 0.
+This is true for ADDITION and SUBTRACTION at the moment.
+I am still figuring out how to do this with multiplication and divison.**
 ## Variables
 ### Implicit
 if the type is not specified(int, float, etc.), the compiler will define the type for the variable.